sourabhteke1989/JavaTutorials/SpringBootTutorials/SpringSecurity/spring-security-jwt-tutorial/README.md

 ### Using the Collection

 The collection includes the following requests:
-- `login`: Authenticates the user and retrieves a JWT token.
+- `Generate Token`: Generates a JWT token for the authenticated user.
 - `Authenticated hello`: Sends a GET request to a protected endpoint using the JWT token.
 - `Register new admin user`: Registers a new admin user with the specified roles.

-Make sure to update the `token` variable in the collection with the JWT token obtained from the `login` request.
+Make sure to update the `token` variable in the collection with the JWT token obtained from the `Generate Token` request.

 ## Usage